roura356a/topo/README.md

 This project relies on `serveo`, which is great.
 So I decided to make the _Host it yourself_ part easier.

 ## Stuff in this project
-There is 2 docker images to work with, one is `server` and the other is `client`.
+There are 2 docker images to work with, one is `server` and the other is `client`.
 They are meant to work together, one acting as server and other as client (it was hard to guess, I know).

 ### Server
 The server (`docker pull roura/topo:server`) starts a `serveo` tunnel, you only need to provide a working domain (obvious).
 From there, just follow the instructions at [serveo.net](https://serveo.net/).